DOB: 1986 & 1988

 She began painting her father's stories including his five elements, earth images and other designs, which she learned and inherited from William, and as her involvement grew she began experimenting with her own techniques and designs.

-Following her father's passing in 2007, she continues to spend much of her time in the studio, alongside her sister Sarrita, who is also an emerging artist carrying their father's legacy.
+Following her father's passing in 2007, Tarisse continued to spend much of her time in the studio, continuing her father's legacy.
+Tarisse now lives in New Zealand with her husband and three children.